We have a variety of working partnerships who we support.

 YES works with some of the most vulnerable young people in Essex and helps to address their emotional needs; mainly through counselling, activities and other support.

-Our funding has meant that YES can provide a new project; helping young people to access and navigate the right support they need.
+Our funding has meant that YES can provide a new project; helping young people to access the right support they need with a school navigator role.

 We are working with Student Minds to further our shared objective: improving the mental health of young people through innovative preventative measures.